Email email@example.com with any questions that are not answered below.

 12) Words of advice to buyers: What is the most annoying thing you can say to a seller?

 "Is this still available?" or any version thereof.
+It is absolutely maddening to a seller to continue to hear that question.
 Granted, there are some sellers who sell their trailer and don't remove their ad.
 But they are the exceptions, not the rule.
 If the ad is still up and the seller is willingly publishing his phone number and/or email address on the Internet, most likely the trailer is still available.
 We know it is a legtimate question - seems polite, even - to make sure it is available before proceeding any further.
 But when you are selling a trailer and every single contact you get is "Is this still available?", it becomes extremely annoying.
 The question starts you off on the wrong foot with the seller because that question irritates them - to the point that sometimes they will not even respond to you if you ask them that.
 So PLEASE, PLEASE DO NOT ask a seller that question.
 If the ad is up, proceed forward as if it is still available to buy.

 13) I don't know what price to put on my trailer so can I just ask for best offer?